doseofted/prim-rpc/README.md

 determine if someone else has faced the same issue.
 Otherwise, feel free to report an issue _with_ a minimal reproduction (consider [using an example](https://github.com/doseofted/prim-rpc-examples) as a starting point).

+If you are having trouble using Prim+RPC, open a [new discussion](https://github.com/doseofted/prim-rpc/discussions).

 ## Support

 You can support Prim+RPC by [starring the repository](https://github.com/doseofted/prim-rpc), sharing with others,